Sure! Here are some advanced-level Laravel quiz questions with answers:

 - Answer: Implement soft deletes by adding the

-timestamp column in your table.
-Restore a soft-deleted record using therestore
+SoftDeletestrait to your Eloquent model and including adeleted_attimestamp column in your table.
+Restore a soft-deleted record using therestoremethod:Model::withTrashed()->find($id)->restore();.

 - Answer: Implement soft deletes by adding the